Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Experiments

-\paragraph{Robustness evaluation.} GSM-IC \cite{DBLP:journals/corr/abs-2302-00093} is an arithmetic reasoning dataset with irrelevant information in the problem description, and is constructed on GSM8K \cite{DBLP:journals/corr/abs-2110-14168}.
+\paragraph{Robustness evaluation.} GSM-IC \citep{DBLP:journals/corr/abs-2302-00093} is an adversarial arithmetic reasoning dataset with distracting information in the problem to fool the model.
+So it is well-suited for evaluating the robustness of models.
 It has two splits: GSM-IC-2step which contains problems that require two reasoning steps to solve and GSM-IC-mstep which contains problems that require more than two reasoning steps to solve.
-We use this dataset to evaluate the robustness of our method.
-As shown in Figure \ref{fig:GSMIC}, our method enhances the robustness and reliability of various models across different prompting techniques (i.e., Standard, CoT and LtM), shielding them from the interference of low-quality problems and irrelevant information.
+As shown in Figure \ref{fig:GSMIC}, our method enhances the robustness and reliability of various models across different prompting techniques, shielding them from the interference of low-quality problems.